spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-personalized-prices.md

 {% info_block infoBox %}

-We recommend you implement a new plugin that replaces the one from Core instead of extending it on the project side.
+We recommend implementing a new plugin that replaces the one from the core instead of extending it on the project side.
 This way, you make sure the implementation is backward compatible.

 {% endinfo_block %}